varenbautista/RateMySong/README.md

 - As a user, I want to be able to list all inputted songs from the greatest to least overall score.
 - As a user, I want to be able to search for an already inputted song and change its existing rating for lyricism, production, and vocals.
-- As a user, I want to be able to add personal notes and thoughts to each song.
+- As a user, I want to be able to favourite a song and have its status listed in the music library.